Welcome To Fox Hall

 This location in the Horse District is highly sought after.
 It was featured in Garden and Gun magazine and has been included in a Barn Tour of exceptional barns in Aiken.
 It is a pleasure to see racehorses, carriage driving, polo, hunters, jumpers, eventers, and trail riders enjoying the dirt roads and open fields.
 The 2,300 acre Hitchcock Woods trails are just a short hack away, crossing over only one paved road that is equipped with equestrian lights to stop traffic while horses are ridden or driven to the Woods.
 Wouldn’t you like to be the proud new owner of this gem?

-Property Features Include: Historic Home, Ranch, 4 Fireplace(s), security system, Attached 2 car garage, 5 zones in main house.
+Property Features Include: Historic Home, Ranch, 4 Fireplace(s), security system, Attached 2 car garage, Handicapped accessible studio/great room could be additional master, 5 zones in main house.
 Gas heat/electric air., Forced air gas, 16 camera security system and security gated property., None

 Interior Features Include: Refinished hardwood floors, marble, plantation shutters, freshly painted interior, new full bath downstairs, custom moldings, downstairs master and upstairs master.
 Two safe rooms.